Batterhead221/KNUCK_IF_YOU_BUCK/README.md

 Custom LMR51430 buck converter PCB (12V → 5V @ ~3A)
-Hands-on power board focused on real layout, not just theory
+Hands-on power board focused on real layout, not just theory This board was designed with real-world debugging and manufacturability in mind rather than minimum size alone

 Key Features
 •	Switch node layout optimization